Jess H. Anderson

 I hold a Scottish MA (Hons) in English Literature from the University of Aberdeen, and an M.Phil in Popular Literature from Trinity College Dublin.

-More widely, my research interests include US memoir, true crime, detective fiction, the misery memoir, comics, whiteness in US literature, archive theory, and theories of the popular.
+More widely, my research interests include US memoir, true crime, detective fiction, the misery memoir, video gaming, and theories of the popular.
 I'm also interested in new forms of non-fiction storytelling, such as the podcast and the online fan forum.